kamoteqv2/kamoteq-switch/README.md

 ### Available serial commands for Arduino:

 #### Commands for erasing board information:
 - {"set":"erasepins"}: Sets all board pin statuses to the default "off" or "zero".
 In addition to using the serial command, board information can also be erased by placing a jumper wire between GPIO 13 and ground while the board is powered on.
-This will erase the board's pin and wifi settings.
 - {"devicename":"mydevicename"}: Updates the device name to "mydevicename".
 - {"dht":1}: Retrieves values from the DHT sensor.